 Defending our political freedom should not be a high priority for Christians, because freedom is not an absolute value.
 Jesus has given us a freedom that cannot take away.
 Our freedom is "in Christ" so it does not depend on political rule or military power.
 We should protect our freedom if we can, but if a large invading force attacks, surrender will generally be a better option.
 Losing our freedom may be better than losing a large number of lives in an unsuccessful defence.

 History proves that Christianity can survive in any environment.
 It was born in the hostile world of the Roman Empire.
 In our own time, Christianity has blossomed under the hostility of both the Soviet Union and Communist China.
 Christianity will never be dependent on winning a war for its survival or to protect our faith.
 If we cannot easily defend our community against an attack, we can surrender knowing that the church will survive.
 It might even grow stronger.

-contrary to God's will, it had collapsed within fifty years.
+If a nation is invaded by another and this is not God's will, he will not allow the situation to last long.
+For example, after the Second World War, the Russian Empire took control of most of Eastern Europe.
+However, because this empire was contrary to God's will, it had collapsed within fifty years.
 If a nation is unable to defend itself, all is not lost; God will have his way in the end.

 Problems with War

 A community of people will sometimes be justified in defending themselves, but these situations will be rare.
 War will generally be the wrong option.